andrewholding/Brundle/README.md

 ## Quick Start

-Below is a quick example that will generate a normalised MA plot, the only prerequisite is to either install the package first, either from CRAN as described above or directly from this repository.
+Below is a quick example that will generate a normalised MA plot.

 ```R
 # Install Package